saitaiky/notebook/docs/docs/software-development/version-control/merge-strategies/squash.md

 ## Squash and merge

-> TL-DR; retains the changes but omits the individual commits from history
+> TL;DR - retains the changes but omits the individual commits from history

 `git merge --squash branchname` will produce a squashed commit on the destination branch, without marking any merge relationship.
 It *does not produce a commit* right away.
 You need an additional `git commit -m "squash branch"`